Runs entirely on your Mac · notarized by Apple

 Why local matters

-Local AI can be lighter on the planet.
+Powerful AI, lighter on the planet.

 80–90%